Cico-nverfound/AEGIS_IoT/README.md

 # AEGIS_IoT - New-gen defense device for home networks
 AEGIS_IoT is a **domestic immunity appliance**, focusing on IoT devices.
 It constantly searches for anomalies and possible danger in behavior of IoT devices.
-After detection, AEGIS_IoT then responds by blocking the incriminated request, and gives a simple report, understandable by everybody, through an SML.
+After detection, AEGIS_IoT then responds by blocking the incriminated request, and gives a simple report, understandable by everybody, through an SML (Qwen 2.5 1.5B Q4).
 # Why does the world need this?
   - _Botnets_: The majority of botnets today, is built on these devices.
   - _Ease of exploit_: IoT device don't receive the same amount of updates, making them the **perfect vector and entry point** for hackers.